Musical Theatre Academy: Teaching, productions and policies

-The academy was the only UK college to have a core policy of supporting new writing in the UK and regularly has composers coming in to work with the students on new material, such as Chris Passey, Dougal Irvine, Tim Sutton and Laurence Mark Wythe.
-The MTA saw itself as a college for life, providing graduates with ongoing care, support and help.
+The academy was the only UK college to have a policy of supporting new writing in the UK and regularly had composers coming in to work with the students on new material.
+The MTA saw itself as a college for life, providing graduates with care, support and help.
 In its first 10 years (2009-2019), 100% of students had secured agent representation prior to graduating.

-One of the academy's productions is Something Old, Something New – The Musical Theatre Revue'.
+One of the academy's productions was Something Old, Something New – The Musical Theatre Revue'.